GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 ---

-<h2 id="industry-standard-and-opensource -gis">Industry Standard and Open Source GIS</h2>
+<h2 id="industry-standard-and-opensource -gis">3.
+Industry Standard and Open Source GIS</h2>

 A Canadian company, ESRI, dominates the global GIS market.
 GIS started in Canada in 1963 with Roger Tomlinson's work for the Canadian government.
 Canada has continued to be world leaders in GIS and geomatics ever since.
-Which makes some sense considering the size of our country!  <a href="#ref-esri-history-of-gis" aria-label="link to reference"><sup>3</sup></a>There are open source GIS.
+Which makes some sense considering the size of our country! <a href="#ref-esri-history-of-gis" aria-label="link to reference"><sup>3</sup></a> There are open source GIS.
 There's a Toronto company with three interesting products - one that makes GIS available in Adobe Creative Cloud products.

 Note that links to training are in the "where to get <a href="#free-gis-spatial-data-analysis-training">free GIS and spatial data analysis training</a>" section after this one.

-### 1. Industry Standard: ESRI
+### 3a.
+Industry Standard: ESRI

 <img src="/images/2024-01-13_ESRI-ArcGIS-banner.gif" alt="Logo: ArcGIS ESRI.
 There's a stylized line drawing of a blue and green globe on the left. " />